-On shared hosts, the /tmp directory is shared among all customers on the server.
-On a private server the /tmp directory is not shared, but is limited in size to 128MB.
+On shared servers, the /tmp directory is shared among all customers on the server.

 When the /tmp directory becomes full, some programs stop working.
 For example, it is no longer be possible to upload a file to a site since there is no room in the /tmp folder to store the temporary file while it's uploading.